It’s a hard road for first-year real estate agents.

 The key is to lay the foundation for what will be a lasting business.
 You’re trying to build trust in your brand, which will pave the way for you to become the go-to agent in your community.

-Today, I’m going to give you five tips for having a successful first year in real estate.
+Today, I’m going to give you five tips that will help ensure you have a successful first year in real estate.

 When you’re getting started in real estate, it’s not enough to simply reach out to your connections and ask for their business.
 You need to build trust among those people by positioning yourself as a dedicated professional—in other words, someone who is worthy of their trust.

-You need to make a great impression on your sphere of influence—friends, family, Facebook—and let them know in no uncertain terms that you want to be their agent.
+You need to make a great impression on your sphere of influence—friends, family, social media followers—and let them know in no uncertain terms that you want to be their agent.
 Get them invested in your success, and convince them that you’re the right person to help them with all their real estate needs.

 Open houses are a great way to connect with buyer leads.
 And, while you may not have an open house of your own just yet, you can offer to run one for a top-producing agent.